Tommy813-lab/Tommy813-lab/README.md

 Tampa Bay Area, Florida | Open to Remote Work

 Who I Am
-I'm 40, married with three kids, and I work part-time delivering packages while teaching myself cloud infrastructure at night.
+I'm 40, married with three kids, and I work Full-time delivering packages while teaching myself cloud infrastructure at night.
 I'm building a tech career from scratch—no degree, no bootcamp, just AWS documentation and GitHub.
 I'm not here to impress you with buzzwords.
 I'm here because I can learn fast, work hard, and build things that work.

 Current Situation